Saint George's Day (Spain)

 Saint George's Day (San Jorge; Sant Jordi) is celebrated annually on April 23.
 It is a significant day in several parts of Spain.
 The same date is also World Book Day, which was originally a Spain-only celebration (Día del libro).

-Andalusia

-Saint George's day is not celebrated in Andalusia.

-Aragón
+Aragon

-In 1978 Aragón officially declared April 23 as a celebration for San Jorge, the patron of Aragon, and titled it "Dia de Aragón".
+In 1978 Aragon officially declared April 23 as a celebration for San Jorge (Aragonese: Sant Chorche), the patron of Aragon, and titled it "Dia de Aragón".
 Day of Aragon commemorates the Battle of Alcoraz, when Huesca was conquered by the Aragonese army and where San Jorge allegedly appeared to the Christian forces at a critical moment in the battle.

 Cantabria

 The town Viérnoles in Cantabria celebrates several days of "Las Fiestas de San Jorge" at the end of April and or beginning of May.